Javan is the fourth son of Japheth and his sons are the second, and last recorded grandsons of Japheth in the Bible.

 ‘Cyprus was called the island of the lonians by the Assyrians… Tarshish is usually identified with Tartessos in Spain, not far from the modern Gibraltar.
 It was the furthest point reached in the western basin of the Mediterranean by the Phoenician and Greek traders.
 The ships which made the voyage were consequently known as the ships which traded to Tarshish, or more briefly, ships of Tarshish.
 The phrase gradually came to be applied to any kind of merchant vessel, even to those which had never visited Tarshish at all.
 Kittim was Kition in Cyprus… It was, however, a Phoenician and not a Greek settlement… Dodanim, on the other hand, may represent a Greek colony….
 Rodanim is an alternative reading of Dodanim… In this case, it will denote the natives of the island of Rhodes.’

 The sons of Javan as the original ‘Greeks’ founded civilisations on the islands of Cyprus, Crete, Rhodes, Sicily, Malta and beyond all the way to Spain – its islands and coastal regions.
-Much later, the Phoenicians [a maritime people descended from Shem] occupied the Island of Cyprus and many of the other isles located in the Mediterranean Sea.
+Much later, the Phoenicians – maritime peoples descended from Shem – occupied many of the isles and coasts located in the Mediterranean Sea.

-Dr Hoeh adds the following – emphasis mine:
+Dr Hoeh adds the following – capitalisation his, emphasis mine:

-It is a common assumption interpreting Javan as the Latins of Italy and the Iberian peninsula – due to the apparent Greek-Greece connection.
-Remembering points one and two in the introduction, the original sons of Javan [from Japheth] travelled throughout the Mediterranean leaving their presence behind them through names of cities.
+It is a common assumption interpreting Javan as the Latins of Italy and the Iberian peninsula – due to the apparent Javan Greek to Greece connection.
+Remembering points one and two in the introduction, the original sons of Javan from Japheth travelled throughout the Mediterranean leaving their presence behind them through names of cities.

 Peoples descended from Shem, followed and settled.
 They may have assumed the original names, for instance ‘Greece’, though todays Greeks are not the sons of Javan, nor are they the remnants of the mighty Greco-Macedonian Empire, as we shall learn.
 As the constant reader will already know or is beginning to see, it is inaccurate to assume otherwise, merely based on place names.